indiana-university/rivet-icons/README.md

 [Submit a Rivet support request](https://rivet.uits.iu.edu/help/#support-request-form) to request a new icon.

-## Run the docs site
+## Run the local dev environment

-To run the docs site locally, clone or download this repo.
+Clone or download this repo, then install dependencies.

-Install dependencies.

 ```
 npm install
 ```

-Build the site and start the local development server.
+Start the server to launch the local development environment.

 ```
 npm run start